Schedule

 Dentures FAQs

-At The Smilist Dental Medford, Dr. Rosenfeld believes in providing patients with the right solutions when it comes to replacing missing teeth.
-If you recently learned you need dentures in Medford, you likely have many questions you’d like to ask your dentist.
-Dr. Rosenfeld and his team want you to have all the information you need to help you make the right decision for your dental needs, which is why you will find some frequently asked questions below.
+At The Smilist Dental Medford, Our doctors believes in providing patients with the right solutions when it comes to replacing missing teeth.
+If you recently learned you need dentures, you likely have many questions you’d like to ask your dentist.
+Our doctors and his team want you to have all the information you need to help you make the right decision for your dental needs, which is why you will find some frequently asked questions below.
 After reviewing the following questions, we invite you to contact our team if you have any additional concerns or would like to schedule an appointment.

 Will it be difficult to adjust to new dentures?